wem/vertx-redis-client-heimdall/README.md

 **If you don't want to subscribe on any channels at this point you can pass an empty channel name list.**

 #### Add / remove channel to / from subscription
-The subscription client provided functions to add and remove channels during runtime
+The subscription client provides functions to add and remove channels during runtime.

 **Add**
 ```kotlin